 - Upper-Division Credits.
 The student must complete at least 32 semester credits in courses numbered above 2999.

 - Quality of Grades.
-Either grades must average C (2.000) or better; or all grades C (2.000) or better must be earned in 124 semester credits which meet the basic skills, general education, and major requirements.
+All grades must average C (2.000) or better.
 A grade of C- (1.700) or better must be earned in all courses which apply toward the major.
 Some majors have higher GPA requirements.
 See individual program descriptions for details.

 - Residence.
-Each student must spend a minimum of one year, full-time standing, in residence.
-If only one year is spent at NNU, it must be the senior year and must include a minimum of 8 semester credits in the major.
+Students must spend a minimum of one year, full-time standing, in residence.
+If only one year is spent at NNU, it must be the senior year and must include a minimum of eight semester credits in the major.

 - General Education Program.
-The student must complete the program of General Education as described below.
+Students must complete the General Education Program as described below.

 - Application for Graduation.
-Candidates for a degree must submit an application and have the application approved by the administrator(s) of the program.
+Candidates for a degree must submit an application for graduation one semester prior to the intended graduation date.